History of al-Qaeda: Gulf War and the start of US enmity

 Following the Soviet Union's withdrawal from Afghanistan in February 1989, bin Laden returned to Saudi Arabia.
 Thrilled by his successes in Afghan jihad, bin Laden turned his anti-communist posture towards South Yemen and requested Saudi authorities to lead an armed Jihad against communist South Yemen.
 However, the Saudi Intelligence chief Turki bin Faisal rebuffed bin Laden's offers, insisting on waiting for the collapse of the unstable communist regime.
 This led to the first major dispute of bin Laden with the Saudi monarchy.

-Iraqi invasion of Kuwait in August 1990 had put the Kingdom and its ruling House of Saud at risk.
+The Iraqi invasion of Kuwait in August 1990 had put the Kingdom and its ruling House of Saud at risk.
 The world's most valuable oil fields were within striking distance of Iraqi forces in Kuwait, and Saddam's call to Pan-Arabism could potentially rally internal dissent.
 In the face of a seemingly massive Iraqi military presence, Saudi Arabia's own forces were outnumbered.
 Bin Laden offered the services of his mujahideen to King Fahd to protect Saudi Arabia from the Iraqi army.
 The Saudi monarch refused bin Laden's offer, opting instead to allow US and allied forces to deploy troops into Saudi territory.
 The arrival of American troops to the Kingdom in August 1990 was heavily condemned by bin Laden.

 The deployment angered bin Laden, as he believed the presence of foreign troops in the "land of the two mosques" (Mecca and Medina) profaned sacred soil.
 King Fahd's refusal of bin Laden's offer to train the Mujahidin; instead giving permission for American soldiers to enter Saudi territory in order to repel Saddam Hussein's forces would greatly anger bin Laden.
 The entry of American troops into Saudi Arabia was denounced by bin Laden as a "Crusader attack on Islam" that defiled the sacred lands of Islam.
 He asserted that the Arabian Peninsula has been "occupied" by foreign invaders and excommunicated the Saudi regime due to its complicity with United States.
 After relentless criticism of the Saudi government for harboring American troops and rejecting their legitimacy, he was banished in 1991 and forced to live in exile in Sudan.
 Bin Laden also vehemently denounced the elder Wahhabi scholarship; most notably Grand Mufti Abd al-Azeez Ibn Baz, accusing him of partnering with infidel forces due to his fatwa that permitted the entry of US troops.